-This stand-alone course is the third of a three-part series that covers the pathophysiology, treatment and management of nutrition-related diseases and conditions as well as recommended guidelines for their clinical nutrition intervention.
-This course will cover the nutritional interventions regarding current topics in nutrition including inflammation and other timely, relevant nutrition topics.
+This course is one of a three-part series that covers the pathophysiology, treatment and management of nutrition-related diseases and conditions as well as recommended guidelines for their clinical nutrition intervention.
+This course will cover the nutritional interventions regarding inflammation, oral health, food allergies, nutrition-related anemias, renal disorders, cancers, HIV/AIDS, neurologic/psychiatric/cognitive disorders including Alzheimer's Disease.